itf/6s092/courses/IAP19/PS/PS095/content.md

 Let us represent a linked list as an array of arrays that contains "<-" which represents a left pointer, a number, and a right pointer represented by "->".
 If there is no left, or right pointer, let the string be replaced by "None".
 For example, if we were to represent the numbers 1, 2, and 3 in order as a linked list, it would look like this: [["None", 1, "->"], ["<-", 2, "->"], ["<-", 3, "None"]].

 <question expression>
 csq_prompt= "Wumpus has a linked list storing the numbers 100, 101, 102, and 103, in order.
 Wumpus adds 105 to the end of his linked list.
 What does the linked list look like now?
-Give the entire linked list, represented as above." csq_show_check = True csq_allow_check = True csq_allow_submit = True
+Give the entire linked list, represented as above. \n" csq_show_check = True csq_allow_check = True csq_allow_submit = True